Lumi-supercomputer/lumi-userguide/docs/software/installing/container_wrapper.md

 mkdir MyEnv
 conda-containerize new --prefix MyEnv env.yml
 ```
-After the installation finishes we can add the installation directory to our PATH
+After the installation finishes, we can add the installation directory to our PATH
-and use it like normal
+and use it like normal.

 ```
 $ export PATH="$PWD/MyEnv/bin:$PATH"